 By 1956, Breck was flourishing, and it had outgrown its Como Avenue campus.
 The school’s trustees purchased land on the River Road in Minneapolis.
 Ground was broken in February, and the building was completed in time to be used in the second semester of the 1956-57 school year.

 In 1959, Breck’s board of trustees formally voted to eliminate the military program.
 In 1964, the school broke ground for the Chapel of the Holy Spirit and took its first step toward full coeducation by allowing the third grade girls to move on to fourth grade.
 By 1967, those girls were ready for what was then the Upper School, and the transition was complete.

 When Canon Henderson retired in 1974, he was succeeded by John Littleford, the youngest headmaster in Breck’s history.
 By 1979, Breck’s enrollment was at an all-time high of 716.
 That same year, however, there was a devastating fire that destroyed the Chapel.
 School leadership began to contemplate the need for a larger facility.

 In 1981, Breck moved to its present location in Golden Valley, occupying the city’s former middle and high school, which had been closed due to a school district merger.
 Construction began on facilities, including a new Chapel of the Holy Spirit, which was dedicated on the third anniversary of the fire that devastated its River Road predecessor.

 Breck celebrated its centennial in 1986 with enthusiasm.
 That same year, John Littleford was succeeded by interim headmaster Kathryn Harper.
-Sam Salas served as headmaster from 1987 and retired in June 2007.
+Samuel Salas was named headmaster in 1987 and served the school until his retirement in June 2007.
 Edward Kim served as Breck's Head of School for 10 years, from 2007-2017.